 - Are students prepared for the workforce and society upon graduating?

 Frequency of Assessment

 Program assessment is required for all SJSU degree programs annually.
 The format of the assessment report can be found here (Annual Assessment Form 2013-2014, 6-min video, Download spreadsheet for Part B data).
 Assessment reports are due on June 1 of each academic year, and should be emailed to firstname.lastname@example.org.

 Scope of Assessment

-The annual assessment report should cover a deliberate subset of the following areas of program assessment: student achievement of program learning objectives, student preparedness upon graduation, and department operations.
-In addition, any action items from a previous program planning cycle should naturally be included.
+The annual assessment report should cover a deliberate subset of the following areas of program assessment: student achievement of program learning objectives, student preparedness upon graduation, and department operations, as well as action items from the latest program planning cycle.
 Ideally, an assessment schedule that cycles through all areas of program review is developed and followed.
 Example of assessment schedule

 Program Learning Objectives/Outcomes (PLOs)

 PLOs articulate the learning that should be achieved by the graduates of the program.
 For help authoring or updating them, please refer to guidelines for preparing Student Learning Outcomes or Suggestions for PLOs.